MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/assign-roles-to-user-accounts-with-office-365-powershell.md

 ### For a single role change

-The most common ways of specific user account is with its display name or its email name, also known its user principal name (UPN).
+The most common ways of specific user account is with its display name or its email name, also known its sign-in name user principal name (UPN).

 #### Display names of user accounts

 If you are used to working with the display names of user accounts, determine the following:

-1. The user account that you want to configure.
+- The user account that you want to configure.

     To specify the user account, you must determine its Display Name.
 To get a complete list accounts, use this command: